Frequently Asked Questions

 Who is the author?

-I am Hugh Field-Richards, long since retired from a career as a computer scientist; I am now a professional music engraver and publisher (Hop Vine Music).
-I also played the bassoon extensively in the Malvern area where I have lived for over 40 years.
-Unfortunately a recent horse riding accident has curtailed my playing somewhat, but has allowed time to concentrate on some technical work and publishing.
-I started Rexsel to help in the development of all my projects which use XSLT, including the Hop Vine Music site, and the Paloose web server.
+Rexsel, CRexsel and the editor was written and is maintained by me, Hugh Field-Richards.
+I retired back in 2005 from a career as a computer scientist; I am now a professional music engraver and publisher (Hop Vine Music).
+I also played the bassoon extensively in the Malvern (Worcestershire, UK) area where I have lived for over 40 years.
+Unfortunately a recent horse riding accident has curtailed my playing somewhat (and my riding); but has allowed time to concentrate on some technical work and publishing.
+I started Rexsel to help in the development of all my projects which use XSLT, including the Hop Vine Music site, and the Paloose web server (as well as this site).

 What sites use Rexsel?